What Is Damask? A Guide to This Traditional Material

 Characteristics of Damask Fabric

-- Damask patterns are not printed on but woven into the material.
+- Damask patterns are not printed on, but woven into the material.

 - The weave comprises several thread layers, making the material thick and heavy.